cgrail/arAnalytics/tutorial/readme.md

 ## Step 12: Run the app in Augmented Reality

 This app runs in the browser as well as in the WebXR Viewer.
-Open the app in the ```WebXR Viewer```  on your iPhone/iPad
+Open the app in the ```WebXR Viewer```  on your iPhone/iPad.
+The WebXR Viewer from Mozilla is a reference implementation of the web standard WebXR.
+The WebXR support is not yet released for Safari, but Google is currently working on WebXR support in Chrome.
+For further information about WebXR please go to: https://www.w3.org/TR/webxr/